Ferry Croatia to Italy

-There are 3 possible car ferry connections between Italy and Croatian, the most northern one is from Zadar to Ancona, during the summer season there are 4 weekly departures.
+There are 3 possible car ferry connections between Italy and Croatian.
+The most northern one is from Zadar to Ancona, during the summer season there are 4 weekly departures.
 In middle Dalmatia there is a car ferry from Split to Ancona, this route is operated by more companies during the summer season, bringing the total weekly departures up to 7.
 The most southern connection is between Dubrovnik and Bari, this one also operates 4 times a week during the summer season.
-Most of the ferries sail overnight, with arrival in Italy in the early morning hours, on the ferries, it is possible to rent a cabin.
+Most of the ferries sail overnight, with arrival in Italy in the early morning hours.
+It’s not possible to rent a cabin on the ferries.

 Croatian ports with ferry to Italy